Jacob-Hocevar/red-avi-tamu/Elysium/Elysium_GUI/README.md

 First navigate so that your active directory is `Elysium_GUI`.

-If you have made no changes/it is already compiled, simply run `./Elysium_GUI`.
+If you have made no changes/it is already compiled, simply run `sudo ./Elysium_GUI`.

 If you have just changed a couple files, but not added significant includes or new files:
 1. `make` to compile.
-2. `./Elysium_GUI` to run.
+2. `sudo ./Elysium_GUI` to run.

 If you have made signficant changes (new files or substantive includes):